-SUMMARY OF ACTIVITIES FOR NON-FTA REGULATED RAIL TRANSIT AGENCIES FOR CALENDAR YEAR 2020
+SUMMARY OF ACTIVITIES FOR NON-FTA REGULATED RAIL TRANSIT AGENCIES FOR CALENDAR YEAR 2021

-No accident graphs are shown for the smaller non-FTA regulated systems, because no reportable accidents occurred on these smaller systems during the reporting period.
+No accident graphs are shown for the smaller non-FTA regulated systems, because only two very minor reportable accidents occurred on these smaller systems during the reporting period.
 Several of the systems have never experienced a reportable accident.